AndrewCRMartin/JSAV/README.md

 - `sequence` which is the 1-letter code sequence (with dashes as necessary for the alignment)

-In addition it may contain any other required fields that will be passed around but are not used by JSAV itself.
-For example some sort of accession code that might be required by an 'action' run from JSAV.
+In addition it may contain any other required fields that will be displayed in the data table below the sequences.
+Any number of data items can be included, and missing data is allowed.
+Data labels containing spaces must be enclosed in quotation marks.
+Data items must be emclosed in quotation marks.

 CSS Control
 -----------